EnviroDIY/TinyGSM/README.md

   - Network registration should be automatic on cellular modules
 - Wait for network registration to be successful
   - ```modem.waitForNetwork(600000L)```
+  - New sim/tower combinations may take a _long_ time to connect.
 - If using cellular, establish the GPRS or EPS data connection _after_ your are successfully registered on the network
   - ```modem.gprsConnect(apn, gprsUser, gprsPass)``` (or simply ```modem.gprsConnect(apn)```)
   - The same command is used for both GPRS or EPS connection